How To Clean Earrings April 27, 2017 – Posted in: Jewelry Blog

 This technique requires you to heat hot water and pour it into a container.
 You can soak the earrings in the container for 20 minutes, followed by a rigorous cleaning with a soft-bristled toothbrush.
 Wait until the earrings have reached room temperature and then wash them with warm tap water.
 Use a blow dryer to dry the clean earrings.

-- Place earrings inside container for 20 minutes
+- Place earrings inside a container for 20 minutes

 - Wait until all the heat has left the earrings